1/12/09-- Car Series, Lava Spouts (projector brightened, detail)

 today’s BrushCam-- work in progress

-Car Series, Lava Spouts
+Car Series, Snow

 previous Cam shots